ITNaveen/interview-questions-NT/kubernetes/part-1.md

 The key parameters for rolling updates in a Deployment are:
 - `maxUnavailable`: Maximum number of pods that can be unavailable during the update
+   Example: If maxUnavailable=2 and you have 8 pods, at most 2 pods can be down at a time during the update.
+   This means at any point, you will have at least 6 running pods while the update is happening.

-- `maxSurge`: Maximum number of pods that can be created over the desired number of pods
+- `maxSurge`: Maximum number of pods that can be created over the desired number of pods.
+  Step-by-Step Process:
+  Step 1 (Surge Phase):

+  Kubernetes creates 2 new pods (because maxSurge=2), so now total = 10 pods (8 old + 2 new).
+  Step 2 (Terminate Old Pods):

+  Kubernetes terminates 2 old pods (because maxUnavailable=2), so now total = 8 pods (6 old + 2 new).
+  Step 3 (Repeat Until Update is Done):

+  Again, 2 new pods are created → total goes back to 10.
+  Then, 2 more old pods are terminated → total goes back to 8.
+  This cycle continues until all old pods are replaced.

 **Example:**
 ```yaml